 Off Southeast Light Road, Mohegan Bluffs drops 150 feet to the sandy beach below, which can be reached via a long, wooden stairway.
 This state-managed site is well known for its excellent view of the island’s dramatic southern coastline and of historic Southeast Lighthouse.
 There’s good surf fishing here as well.

 Another worthwhile excursion is biking the Black Rock Trail, which passes through the Enchanted Forest in the Greenway, the largest tract of undeveloped land on the island.

-A short distance from town, on the southern end of the island, is the spectacular Rodmans Hollow, now a 50-acre nature preserve.
-The hollow, with access off Cooneymus Road, features numerous walking trails that wind through thickets and fields, and is home to a variety of birds and small mammals, including the one and only Block Island meadow vole.
+A short distance from town, on the southern end of the island, is the spectacular Rodmans Hollow.
+The 50-acre nature preserve. accessible off Cooneymus Road, features numerous walking trails that wind through thickets and fields, and is home to a variety of birds and small mammals, including the one and only Block Island meadow vole.

 If you’re looking for an easy-access family beach near New Harbor, set a course for Fred Benson Town Beach.
-This is a long, sandy public beach with lifeguards just north of Old Harbor, off Corn Neck Road.
+This long, sandy public beach is just north of Old Harbor, off Corn Neck Road.
 It’s also easy to reach from the Great Salt Pond.
 The beach is a popular location for walking, sunbathing, and swimming.
-It has bike racks and a pavilion with changing rooms.
-Umbrellas beach chairs and boogie boards are available for rent.
+It has bike racks and a pavilion with changing rooms, and is staffed by lifeguards.
+Umbrellas, beach chairs, and boogie boards are available for rent.
 Showers are $2.

 Another popular beach is Mansion Beach, at the eastern end of Mansion Road—a sandy lane and right-of-way on the northeast side of the island.
 This is a long, beautiful beach below bluffs that overlook Rhode Island Sound.
 It’s an excellent site for picnics and swimming.